 If your client hasn’t touched an account in years and suddenly wants to make a big withdrawal, you may want to probe more closely.

 It could be that the client has thought the decision through and has a good reason for the change.
 However, it could also be a sign that someone else is trying to get your client’s money.
-If you see a change like this occur, it’s best to start gently asking questions about why the change was made.
+If you see a change like this, it’s best to gently ask why it was made.
 It could be that your client isn’t even aware of it - which, of course, is a major red flag.

 No memory of financial-related matters